top of page

 Mixed numeral notation is an alternative form of improper fraction notation.

-Visual Representation (Mixed Numerals): Mixed numerals are always represented by one or multiple complete models and a single incomplete model.
+Visual Representations: Mixed numerals are represented by one or multiple complete models and a single incomplete model.

 Ratios

-Ratio: The quotient of two quantities with units.
+Ratio: A quotient that compares two quantities with the same or different units.
 A ratio can be written in fraction or colon notation.

 Rate: A ratio that compares two different kinds of units.